 Other password managers

-We aren't able to review every worthwhile password manager every year.
-Following are a couple that are well worth considering even if we reviewed them some time ago, plus one that we've reviewed again recently and found that we can't quite recommend.
+We can't review every worthwhile password manager every year.
+Following are a few that are well worth considering even if we tried them some time ago, plus one that we've reviewed again recently and found that we can no longer wholeheartedly recommend.

 Enpass has strong, unlimited free desktop applications for Windows, Mac and Linux, but its free mobile apps for Android and iOS are limited to 25 passwords.